IvoFacundo/ivofacundo.github.io/_pages/cv.md

 Work experience
 ======
+* Since 01/2020: Aarhus University, School of Business and Social Sciences, Department of Economics and Business Economics
+  * Associate Professor of Finance (with tenure)

-* Since 2/2017: Kühne Logistics University, Department of Economics & Management
+* 2/2017-12/2019: Kühne Logistics University, Department of Economics & Management
   * Associate Professor of Finance

 * 2/2012–01/2017: University of Mannheim, Chair of Finance and Banking